 The remainder of the paper is structured as follows: we first give an overview of morphological normalization methods and a survey of the available morphological tools for Serbian.
-We then evaluate and discuss the effects these tools have on the sentiment classification of documents in Serbian, in the binary and the multiclass setting.
+We also describe the method and the resources used to create word embeddings for Serbian.
+We then evaluate and discuss the effects of morphological normalization tools on the bag-of-words/n-grams models for sentiment classification of documents in Serbian, in the binary and the multiclass setting.
+A similar evaluation is performed for models that use word embeddings.
 Lastly, we consider some points worthy of further research.